-Breastfeeding, while natural and normal to all mammals, can occasionally be a bit of a mystery to those who haven't looked into human lactation and the science behind it.
+Breastfeeding, while natural and normal to all mammals, can occasionally be a bit of a mystery to those who haven't looked into human lactation and the science behind it, or spend a lifetime growing up among nursing mothers and their babies.
 Counselors from the Australian Breastfeeding Association recently put together their top seven facts mothers should know to make breastfeeding easier.
 They stress the following facts for nursing moms:

 1) For babies, breastfeeding is an instinct.
 Provided birth (during and after) is not interrupted or messed with (induction, drugs, surgery, pain) babies are born with the instinct to breastfeed, and they nurse easily when given the opportunity to follow their primal instincts.

 2) For mothers, breastfeeding is a learned skill.
 It is normal to need plenty of help and for it to take a few weeks to feel confident breastfeeding.
 This is especially true if a mother has not grown up in a culture that values and empowers nursing mothers - one where she grew up witnessing a wide variety of nursing babies and their mothers.
 This nipple latch technique has helped many moms who need some extra skills to help baby latch properly (so that nursing is comfortable).
 Visiting with a skilled lactation consultant in person is also extremely valuable in perfecting latch early on in one's breastfeeding career.

 3) Skin-to-skin contact helps babies learn to breastfeed more easily and supports the nursing relationship (and milk supply) hormonally.
 When a baby of any age is held skin-to-skin against his mother's chest he is more able to follow his instincts and attach well to the breast.
 This skin-to-skin contact influences mother's milk to let down, and for her supply to become hearty.